Ishydo/PDF2CBZ/README.md

 1 - You have to specify the path to a single PDF file that will be converted

-2 - You will have to specify a folder containing the multiple PDF files to convert
+2 - You will have to specify a folder containing the multiple PDF files to convert (non .pdf or.PDF files will be ignored)

 ```
 Do you want to keep the images folder(s)?